cockroachlabs/open-sourced-interview-process/DocumentationExercises.md

 ## **Title:** **Technical Writer Technical Competency and Documentation 1 & 2**

-- **Overview:** For these exercises (each will be an hour), the interviewer (member of the engineering team) will explain a technical concept to you.
+- **Overview:** For these exercises (each will be 75 minutes), the interviewer (member of the engineering team) will explain a technical concept to you.
 You will learn about the topic and then explain it back to the interviewer to ensure that you understand.
 For the next 35-40 minutes, you will be asked to document the topic.
 The interviewer will come back into the room after 40 minutes for a discussion.

 ## **Title:** **Technical Writer Editing**